22 Examples of Customer Retention Strategies That Actually Work

 The “Mac vs. PC” campaign was very tongue-in-cheek — and it generated a lot of dispute.
 Not only that, but it divided the market and set Apple apart from its competitors by identifying the kind of consumers who should buy Apple products.

-Sticking true to who you are as a brand shows integrity and makes it easier to attract customers that just might become your strongest brand advocates.
+I think sticking true to who you are as a brand shows integrity and makes it easier to attract customers who just might become your strongest brand advocates.

 Can you find a cause to fight for (or against)?
 If your brand is more friendly than this, you can still put some fire behind your story and create a rally effect.